fhamborg/newstsc/README.md

 pip install pytorch-transformers
 ```

-If you want to train your own models, that's it!
+If you want to *train your own models*, that's it!
 Still, see below for optional things to setup that may improve the performance.

-If you want to perform target-dependent sentiment classification on your own data, see `Use our model` (or, of course, train your own).
+If you want to perform *target-dependent sentiment classification on your own news articles*, see [Use cope-tsa for classification](#use-cope-tsa-for-classification) (or, of course, train your own).

 ## Use cope-tsa for classification
 If you just want to classify sentiment in sentences and do not want to train your own model, follow these instructions to download our news-adapted BERT language model and our fine-tuned weights for the model.